PawelKulfan/PawelKulfan/README.md

 - Java 20
 - Selenium + Cucumber
 - JUnit4 + PageFactory + Gherkin
 - OOP, BDD and POM
+- AI for testers and devs
 - 👀 I’m interested in Automated Testing and Java projects
 - 🌱 I’m currently learning Docker
 - 💞️ I’m looking to collaborate on automated tests and Java projects